 The (semi-) open responses were only entered into the SUF/CUF in coded form.
 The encoding decisions made by the primary research project thereby remained unchanged.
 For each variable, various code lists were used.
 This was done using classification keys for official statistics (e.g. German Classification of Occupations, key lists of student and examination statistics etc.) or keys already used in prior graduate panels.
 For some variables, new code lists were developed on the basis of the entries from the Graduate Panel 2009.
 For some semi-open questions, no new variables with numerical codes were created.
 Instead, entries were only assigned to the existing (closed) response categories.
-Some of the open questions were not encoded as they were mainly collected as context information for the encoding of other open data or due to insufficient time resources.

-&lt;sup>45 In the first survey wave, preliminary manual corrections were also made to facilitate the data transfer (see chapter 6.3).
+41 In the first survey wave, preliminary manual corrections were also made to facilitate the data transfer (see chapter 6.3).

-&lt;sup>46 with the exception of calendar data, which was simply collected
+42 With the exception of calendar data, which was simply collected.